 Many people, fans and non-fans alike, are familiar with the fact that Gord Downie died of brain cancer.
-What few people know is that his very public struggle with the disease was, in fact, not his first experience with cancer. (#NEP) A few years earlier, Gord’s wife, Laura, contracted breast cancer.
-She went through all of the treatments and tests and, for awhile, Gord stopped writing and focussed on being a husband and father first.
-Luckily, thanks to the many advances that have been made in the treatment of cancer, Laura, survived.
+What few people know is that his very public struggle with the disease was, in fact, not his first experience with cancer. (#NEP) A few years earlier Gord’s wife, Laura, contracted breast cancer.
+She went through all of the requisite treatments and tests.
+For a while Gord stopped writing and focussed on being a husband and father first.
+Luckily, thanks to the many advances that have been made in the treatment of cancer, Laura survived.

 “Everything is quiet.